thusal/nhshackday/data/README.md

 ## Data

+# `smartphone_usage_percentages`
-**smartphone_usage_percentages** describes the percentage of the UK population using smartphones between 2012-2023.
+This table describes the percentage of the UK population using smartphones between 2012-2023.

 |Year|16-24|25-34|35-44|45-54|55-64|65+|
 |----|-----|-----|-----|-----|-----|---|